contagon/evalio/docs/quickstart.md

 ```
 That's about the gist of it!
 Try playing around the CLI interface to see what else is possible, such as a number of visualization options using rerun.
 Feel free to open an issue if you have any questions, suggestions, or problems.

-Additionally, we recommend checking out the usage section to see some more examples for use cases for evalio.
+Additionally, we recommend checking out the examples for specific use cases for evalio.